NVSL/cfiddle/docs/source/coreapi.rst

 Compiling Code
 ..............

-:func:`cfiddle.build()` returns :obj:`cfiddle.source.FullyInstrumentedExecutable` objects that represent compiled code and allows you to inspect it.
+CFiddle compiles code with :func:`cfiddle.build()`.
+It takes source code, and a set of build parameters and generates an a list of :obj:`cfiddle.source.InstrumentedExecutable` objects that represent compiled code and allows you to inspect the code and the results of its compilation (e.g., the assembly).

 .. autofunction:: cfiddle.build

 Inspecting Compiled Code
 ........................

-:obj:`cfiddle.source.FullyInstrumentedExecutable` provides several ways to inspect your compiled code.
+:obj:`cfiddle.source.InstrumentedExecutable` provides several ways to inspect your compiled code.

-.. autoclass:: cfiddle.source.FullyInstrumentedExecutable
+.. autoclass:: cfiddle.source.InstrumentedExecutable
    :inherited-members: